 Luxurious option: The Driskill Hotel

 At Driskill, luxury meets Texan traditions.
 On the one hand, you see grand lobby with marble floors, columns, and stained-glass dome.
-On the other, there are couches made of cow skin and statues of cowboys throwing lasso at the Texan Driskill Bar.
+On the other, there are couches made of cow skin and statues of cowboys at the Driskill Bar.
 Whether you book a room here or not, stop by for a cup of coffee with French pastries at the 1886 bakery on the ground floor.

 Hip option: Austin Motel

-Austin Motel street sign is one of the most recognizable icons of the city and the South Congress avenue, where it’s located.
+Austin Motel street sign is one of the most recognizable icons of the city and the South Congress Avenue, where it’s located.
 If you want to stay at one of the most popular and bustling neighborhoods of Austin, this is your place.
 Austin Motel is right in the middle of Austin’s nightlife, shopping and dinning.
-The South Congress bridge where you can watch the bats at night and the iconic “Greetings from Austin” mural are walking distance from the motel.
+The South Congress bridge where you can watch the bats at night and the iconic “Greetings from Austin” mural are within a walking distance from the motel.

 What Else to Do in Austin?

-If you have more than a weekend in Austin, consider a day-trip to Hamilton Pool, Krause Springs, Jacob’s Well or Lyndon Johnson ranch in Stonewall.
+If you have more than a weekend in Austin, consider a day-trip to Hamilton Pool, Krause SpringsJacob’s Well or Lyndon Johnson ranch in Stonewall.

 If you travel for food, then you cannot miss trying Franklin BBQ!
 You’ll have to wake up at 6 am and stay in line for 4 hours, but this spot beloved by Barack Obama and Anthony Bourdain is totally worth it.
 Check out how I stayed in line for Franklin’s famous BBQ here.